 Ingredient Notes and Substitutions

-- All Purpose Flour – This is used to form the roux.
-You can see more guidance on using this method in the section below.
+- All-purpose flour: This is used to form the roux.
+The section below provides more guidance on using this method.

-- Half & Half – You could thin out heavy cream with a bit of milk — or even water — if that’s all you have in your refrigerator.
+- Half and half: You could thin out heavy cream with milk (or water if that’s all you have in your refrigerator).
 It will have the same effect.

-- Sourdough Bread Bowls – Crusty on the outside and fluffy on the inside, a clam chowder bread bowl is what makes this a true San Francisco clam chowder recipe!
-You can use this homemade bowl for other thick soups like stovetop chili and Instant Pot navy bean soup.
-Be sure to learn how to cut bread bowls just right for serving!
+- Sourdough bowl bread: Crusty on the outside and fluffy on the inside, a clam chowder bread bowl makes this a true San Francisco clam chowder recipe!
+You can use this homemade bowl for other thick soups like chili recipe easy fast and pressure cooker bean soup.
+Be sure to learn bread bowls for soup just right for serving!

 - For even cooking, chop the veggies in similar sizes.